orchidhq/Orchid/languageExtensions/OrchidAsciidoc/README.md

 ### Includes

-Files can be included using the `includes::[]` directive.
+Files can be included using the standard `include::[]` directive.
 File paths are all absolute, and resolved relative to your site resources root.
 Nested relative includes are not currently supported.

 ```asciidoc
 = homepage.adoc